chARpack/chARpack.github.io/src/routes/manual/01-first_start/00-login_screen.md

 ---

 ## Pressing Buttons
-Pressing a button on the HoloLens2, feels maybe a bit off the first time you're using it.
+Pressing a button on the HoloLens2 may feel a bit off the first time you're using it.
 The best way is to pretend it's a real button and try to press it all the way through.
 When your finger gets close to the button, you should see some visual feedback.
-When the button got pressed successfully you'll be notified by kind of a clicking sound.
+When the button got pressed successfully you'll be notified by a kind of clicking sound.

 ## Menus
-Entering chARp you're put into a menu environment, where you basically can choose the mode of operation.
+Entering chARp you're put into a menu environment, where you can choose the mode of operation.

 <img src="/images/manual/login_screen.png" alt="Login Screen Menu" class="mx-auto max-w-md" />